GenAI Concepts

 Data governance refers to the system of rules for management and control of data.

-The Australian Government will develop a whole-of-government Data Governance Framework for public services to ensure data quality, data privacy, data authority, and data innovation.
-So far, there are sector-based data governance frameworks, for example, by Australian Commission on Safety and Quality in Health Care, Australian Institute of Health and Welfare, National Archives of Australia, and Human Research Ethics
+The Australian government will develop a whole-of-government Data Governance Framework for public services to ensure data quality, privacy, authority and innovation.
+There are also sector-based data governance frameworks, for example, by the Australian Commission on Safety and Quality in Health Care, Australian Institute of Health and Welfare, National Archives of Australia and the National Health and Medical Research Council.

 AI standards

 International AI standards serve as a global governance mechanism to help achieve AI policy goals.
-Standards organisations create standards through stakeholder input, and cover various technical and regulatory dimensions of AI systems.
-Compliance with certain standards may be required for AI products to be market-worthy, or procurers may also require compliance with specific standards.
-In the EU system, if developers comply with standards then they likely comply with their obligations under the AI Act.
+Standards organisations create standards through stakeholder input and cover various technical and regulatory dimensions of AI systems.
+Compliance with standards may be required for AI products to be market-worthy; procurers may also require compliance with specific standards.
+In the EU system, if developers comply with standards, then they likely comply with their obligations under the EU AI Act.

-A wide range of organisations engage in the ongoing development of AI standards.
+A wide range of national, regional and international organisations are engaged in developing and refining AI standards.

 Specialised bodies may also participate in creating international standards.
-These bodies can be treaty organisations such as the International Atomic Energy Agency and the International Civil Aviation Organisation.
+These bodies can be treaty organisations such as the International Atomic Energy Agency and the International Civil Aviation Organization.

-There are more than 1,000 AI policies and principles developed by governments, international organisations, and private entities.
+According to the OECD AI Policy Observatory, there are more than 1,000 AI policies and principles developed by governments, international organisations and private entities.

-In Australia, there are Australia’s Artificial Intelligence Ethics Framework and Australia’s AI Ethics Principles.
-The Australian Government’s interim response to Safe and Responsible AI in Australia Consultation highlights that more needs to be done to ensure the safe and responsible development and deployment of AI.
+In Australia, there is the Australia’s Artificial Intelligence Ethics Framework and Australia’s AI Ethics Principles.
+The Australian government’s interim response to safe and responsible AI in Australia consultation highlights that more needs to be done to ensure the safe and responsible development and deployment of AI.

 Guardrails

-AI guardrails are a set of predefined standards, limitations, and operational protocols to prevent AI systems from making decisions or taking actions that could lead to harmful or unintended consequences.
+AI guardrails are predefined standards, limitations and operational protocols to prevent AI systems from making decisions or taking actions that could lead to harmful or unintended consequences.

-Guardrails are often sets of algorithms or rules that filter and edit both the inputs (i.e. the prompts) and the outputs of a GenAI system to ensure that the outputs comply with legal and safety requirements – for instance, ensuring that the outputs do not breach copyright, produce political misinformation, create biased or discriminatory information, or generate hate speech.
+Guardrails are often sets of algorithms or rules that filter and edit inputs (i.e. prompts) and outputs of GenAI systems to ensure that outputs comply with legal and safety requirements.
+These guardrails are designed to prevent outputs from breaching copyright, produce political misinformation, create biased or discriminatory information or generate hate speech.
+This has proved very difficult to achieve in practice but remains an important aspect of AI system design.

 Jailbreaking refers to techniques for getting around a system’s guardrails.
 This might mean tricking a chatbot into generating outputs that would otherwise be a violation of its policies.
 Most LLM systems are susceptible to jailbreaking, meaning all guardrails have limited efficacy.